Index

 Hihiaua Cultural Centre Stage II

 It is first and foremost a Tuia te Muka Tangata, a place where people can come together proceeding from the arrival to the site at Herekino Street.
 It is from this place that other areas of the Hihiaua Cultural Centre and site are accessed and explored.
 Tuia te Muka Tangata performs many functions from arrival, greeting, Powhiri display of art and craft and as a performance space.
 The performance space can be configured to house a stage and audience within Tuia te Muka Tangata or act as a place for a stage with the audience located outside on the bermed landscaping to the east.
 A series of back drops and curtains are proposed to be deployed hanging from the roof structure to act as a backdrop as and when required.
-The stage is mobile and able to be deployed in a number of configurations.
+The stage is mobile and able to be deployed in several configurations.

-The Kitchen Facilities are located on the northwestern edge of Tuia te Muka Tangata in the Manaaki Building.
+The Kitchen Facilities are located on the northwestern edge of Tuia te Muka Tangata in the adjacent recently refurbished Manaaki Building.
 The Manaaki Building contains front of house cooking and serving facilities and back of house storage facilities as well as sit down café facilities both inside and out.
 It can serve and deliver food into Tuia te Muka Tangata itself and to the outside for takeaway service and the outdoor activities that are taking place.

-The forecourt is extensively landscaped to act as an Atea space for the gathering of a large number of people prior to entering Tuia te Muka Tangata, to facilitate drop off of people from cars, taxis, and buses.
+The forecourt is extensively landscaped to act as an Atea space for the gathering of a large number of people prior to entering Tuia te Muka Tangata, to facilitate the drop off of people from cars, taxis, and buses.

 The building is clad in materials that are fit for purpose, robust and aesthetically pleasing.
 The roof form is clad in a profiled metal roofing with double glazed skylights and roof lights to allow light to penetrate the space at different times of the day.
-The walls of the Display Space are solid walls clad on the exterior in recycled timber with a double-glazed curtain wall system to allow for a well-lit entry space.
+The walls of the Display Space are clad in recycled timber with a double-glazed curtain wall system to allow for a well-lit entry space.
 The Performance Space is double glazed and is highly visible and transparent to the surrounding area and wider context.
 The Toilet and Storage facilities are clad in recycled timber for robustness and durability with internal and external finishes to suit the proposed uses.
 A series of timber clad sliding doors and shutters allow for multiple access points into the building.

 More